DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

    match the contents of `~gitlab-psql/.postgresql/root.crt` on the **secondary** node.

 1. Replicate the databases.
-Replace `PRIMARY_DATABASE_HOST` with the IP or hostname of your Primary database instance.
+Replace `PRIMARY_DATABASE_HOST` with the IP or hostname of your Primary database instance:

    ```shell
    gitlab-ctl replicate-geo-database --slot-name=geo_2 --host=PRIMARY_DATABASE_HOST
    ```

-1. After replication has finished, we must reconfigure the Omnibus GitLab one last time to ensure `pg_hba.conf` is correct for the secondary.
+1. After replication has finished, we must reconfigure the Omnibus GitLab one last time to ensure `pg_hba.conf` is correct for the secondary:

    ```shell
    gitlab-ctl reconfigure